 NEW QUAY : CEI NEWYDD

 New Quay was once a thriving port, shipbuilding and fishing centre.
 Today it is a popular seaside resort with easy access to its beaches.
-It has a Blue Flag and Seaside Award winning beaches which provide watersports.
+It has Seaside Award winning beaches which provide watersports.
 The area is also renowned for frequent sightings of bottlenose dolphins and boat trips sail from the harbour to explore the Ceredigion Marine Heritage Coast.

 New Quay has a heritage centre and marine wildlife centre.
 For thrill seeking holiday makers, there is Cardigan Bay Water Sports, “Walking on Water” Surf School, and Sea Mor Scuba Diving.
 Anglers can book trips with Epic Fishing or Awesome Fishing.